Golden Globes fashion: the stars return for a soggy carpet - ExBulletin

 I just want to be comfortable, he said.

 Abbott Elementary’s Sheryl Lee Ralph in jewel blue with chunky embellishment led the train parade in her high neck look.
 It was by Alitte.
-Viola Davis also opted for a jewel-toned skim blue.
+Viola Davis also opted for a skintight, royal blue by Jason Wu.

 Chloe Flower, who will perform a song during the show, opted for a longer train in a lightly embellished white number.

-Niecy Nash-Betts wore a beautiful dark purple dress with a big sparkle, paired with a broad-shouldered overcoat.
+Niecy Nash-Betts wore a beautiful dark purple dress with a chunky sparkle, paired with a wide-shouldered coat and long matching opera gloves.
 Both were made by Dolce & Gabbana.

 There was also a beautiful display of gold, including an adorable 19-year-old Bailey Bass from Avatar: The Way of Water in a long look with a delicate pattern.

 Michelle Williams wore an ethereal one-shouldered ivory gold-trimmed look.
-Her ruffled look included a side slit.
+Her ruffled Gucci look included a side slit.

 The women kept their jewelry to a minimum.